Fliplet/fliplet-widget-list-repeater/README.md

 }
 ```

-On the other hand, if you're paginating a list (e.g. moving the cursor between pages), you may need to manually refresh the list repeater:
+On the other hand, if you're paginating a list (e.g. moving the cursor between pages), you may need to manually refresh the data list:

 ```js
 Fliplet.ListRepeater.get().then(function (repeater) {